Google Business Page Suspended

 Over the years, I will say this, Google doesn’t care about you or your business.
 They care about Google and the searches.

 With an increase in spam and fraud listings over the years, Google has used listing suspension to weed out the spam and illegal businesses and show honest, businesses to searchers.
 A legit business will have very little trouble getting reinstated.

 How Can I Get My Google Listing Reinstated?

-In order to lift your listing out of suspension, Google may require you to provide proof that you are a real business that serves the community in which you cover.
+In order to get your Google business reinstatement, Google may require you to provide proof that you are an actual business that serves the community in which you cover.

 Although I have never had to do anything more than contact Google to be reinstated, here are a few examples of the process of reinstatement.